Alaveri/Alaveri/README.md

 - Available XMS memory (2 MB or more)
 - VESA-Compliant SVGA card supporting 640x480 @256 color or higher

+or
+- DosBox on a modern computer system.

 #### Alacrity Scripting Language

 Alacrity is an interpreted scripting language for DOS and Borland/Turbo Pascal.
 It is being designed with simplicity, readability and low memory requirements for use in games and other DOS applications.